+- be invited to apply

+- have been successful for a Trailblazer Stage 1 grant

-have an Australian Business Number (ABN)
+- have an Australian Business Number (ABN)

-be one of the following entities:-
+and be one of the following entities:

-- an entity incorporated in Australia and a trading corporation, where your trading activities - o form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or - are a substantial and not merely peripheral activity of the corporation. - a Publicly Funded Research Organisation (PFRO) as defined in section 14: Glossary.
+- an entity incorporated in Australia and a trading corporation, where your trading activities - form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or - o are a substantial and not merely peripheral activity of the corporation. - a Publicly Funded Research Organisation (PFRO) as defined in section 15: Glossary.